If it’s always been your dream to work at Walt Disney World, you might be wondering if this is something that’s possible.

 Now that you know everything about the job, accommodation, and life in Orlando, you might be wondering how you can go about securing a job at Walt Disney World.

-When it comes to what Disney is looking for from their cast members, there are certain things to keep in mind.
+When it comes to what the Walt Disney company is looking for from their cast members, there are certain things to keep in mind.

 In your application, you’ll want to highlight your past work experience, particularly anything that’s related to the job role you are applying for.